uppsala-makerspace/laser_cutter_guide/docs/steps/start_laser.md

 ### Step 6: Press start

-In Lightburn, press 'Start' to start the laser.
+In LightBurn, press 'Start' to start the laser.

 ### Step 7: Say 'Laser is on' and put hand on casing